docs.rockarch.org

 image types correspond to numbers; "4" is for MFM images

-4. Update the item’s transfer status in the Digital Media Log (See Recording Transfers in Digital Media Log for further instruction).
+4. Update the item’s transfer status in the Digital Media Log.

 Imaging with the KryoFlux GUI on the FRED